Layer7-Community/graphman-client/README.md

 You can combine two configuration bundles using the combine command:
 ```
-./graphman.sh combine --input bundle1.bundle --input bundle2.bundle--output full.bundle
+./graphman.sh combine --input bundle1.json --input bundle2.json--output full.json
 ```

 ## Using the Graphman revise command

+Revises the bundle as per the options.
+This operation is useful
+- when
-Revises the specified bundle using the target gateway.
-This operation is useful when the specified bundle has goid/guid references that are out of sync with respect to the target gateway.
+the specified bundle has goid/guid references that are out of sync with respect to the target gateway.
+- when the specified bundle is defined with the deprecated entity types.
 ```
-./graphman.sh revise --input some-bundle.bundle --output renewed-bundle.bundle
+./graphman.sh revise --input some-bundle.json --output revised-bundle.json
 ```

 ## Using the Graphman renew command

-Renews the specified bundle using the source gateway.
+Renews the specified bundle using the gateway.
 This operation is useful when the specified bundle is outdated or incomplete.
 ```
-./graphman.sh renew --input some-bundle.bundle --output renewed-bundle.bundle
+./graphman.sh renew --input some-bundle.json --gateway <some-gateway> --output renewed-bundle.json
 ```

 # Using Graphman in Postman <a name="postman"></a>